 Part 3: Reset AirPods to factory settings

-Step #1: Hold down the setup button which is located on the back side of the charging case.
+Step #1: Hold down the setup button which is located on the backside of the charging case.
 Do not release the setup button until status light flash amber and then blinks white light continuously.
 AirPods Pro User will get LED light out of the AirPods Pro Charging case.

 Again if you want to pair the AirPods back then bring the iPhone and AirPods close together and follow the onscreen instructions to connect AirPods and iPhone or else follow the complete guide on How to Pair AirPods to iPhone.